rwoll/CS051Proposal/README.md

 1. **Starter Code Repository** (GitHub): Professors would push new lab assignments to this repository that will be pull-only for students.
-This will end up becoming a collection of all the lab materials--setup instructions, examplars, and starter-code.
+This will end up becoming a collection of all the lab materials--setup instructions, exemplars, and starter-code.
    When an assignment is added, students will be able to easily and efficiently pull in the new updates directly into their Eclipse environment.
 2. **Student Working Repositories** (Local): Each student will have a repository that